 Roasted Red Pepper and Tomato Soup

-Spring may be around the corner...somewhere, but as far as we're concerned it's still cozy soup weather!
+Cozy soup weather has arrived!
 This Roasted Red Pepper and Tomato Soup features our Balsamic Vinegar and Steak Spice.
 It's simple, fresh and has loads of flavour!

 10 medium sized tomatoes